The DPIE's 2036 planning package for the St Leonards and Crows Nest precinct is here:

 - The Environmental Impact Statement (EIS) for the concept state significant development (SSD) application for the Crows Nest Over Station Development

-On 4 Aug 2017 the NSW Government released its Interim Statement on the future of Crows Nest, St Leonards and the Artarmon industrial area.
+On 4 Aug 2017 the NSW Government released its Interim Statement on the future of Crows Nest, St Leonards (pdf).

-The statement includes a draft vision, objectives, guiding principles and ten character statements that are to guide future development and infrastructure delivery in the precinct over the next 20 years.
+The statement included a draft vision, objectives, guiding principles and ten character statements to guide future development and infrastructure delivery in the precinct over the next 20 years to 2036.
 Community comment closed on 17 September 2017.
 Council commented:

 North Sydney Council’s submission 4 September 2017 (730KB)